 - All providers are working hard to minimise any disruptions and maintain our vital communication networks, including the provisioning of extra capacity wherever the risk of congestion becomes apparent.
 This includes Triple Zero and other emergency service communications.

-- NBN Co has offered 40 per cent extra capacity to all retailers at no additional cost for at least three months, to help ensure retailers can continue deliver internet services to customers with minimal congestion.
+- NBN Co has offered 40 per cent extra capacity to all retailers at no additional cost through to mid-September 2020, to help ensure retailers can continue to deliver high quality internet services to customers.

-- While Telcos will keep stores open where possible and in accordance with social distancing policies; there will be some retail closures and/or reduced staffing levels.
+- While Telcos will keep their retail outlets open where possible, in accordance with social distancing policies customer numbers permitted in-store will be limited.
 We strongly encourage customers to first try online self-service options and check providers’ websites for up-to-date information before heading to a store.

 - It is also recommended to explore the self-service and online options – including interactive chat and customer forums - to interact with your service provider and get advice, rather than calling the customer service number.
 Providers’ call centres are under higher than usual pressure at present and you may experience longer wait times.

 - Another issue has been the imposition of major COVID-19 lock-downs in some offshore countries, including places that provide IT and/or customer service and technical support for Australian service providers.

 - Telcos have also worked with Government and the National COVID-19 Coordination Commission to create a protocol for the transition of the communications sector to a post-pandemic work environment, to ensure a safe work environment for employees and customers of our industry.
 Further information, including on the Model WFH Laws, can be found here.

 Support is available for customers: